Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

 Scenarios are a powerful tool to create different versions of a business problem under different assumptions.
 This is especially valuable for what-if analysis in decision-making processes, enabling users to create, store, edit, and execute multiple scenarios with various parameters within the same application.

-A scenario contains an executable Directed Acyclic Graph (or DAG).
+A scenario contains a Directed Acyclic Graph (or DAG) submittable for execution.
 The scenario DAG is a set of tasks connecting data nodes together.
 It can also be broken down into smaller graphs for execution by defining a `Sequence^`s.
-A sequence is a subset of tasks derived from the scenario's set of tasks, forming a smaller executable DAG that can be submitted separately from the scenario DAG.
-A scenario can also contain a set of other data nodes outside of the scenario DAG to represent additional data related to the scenario but are not executable.
+A sequence is a subset of connected tasks derived from the scenario's set of tasks, forming a smaller executable DAG that can be submitted separately from the scenario DAG.
+A scenario can also contain a set of additional data nodes that are not part of the scenario DAG to represent additional data related to the scenario.
+The execution of the scenario does not compute the additional data nodes.

 After analyzing its first scenario, an end-user may be interested in modifying input data nodes (not the intermediate nor the output data nodes), re-running the identical sequences or scenario and